Preparation, Training, and Socialisation For Your New Puppy

-This is often called overrun, and is caused when the dog is run to much outdoors or is allowed to come down stairs. going up is fine.
+This is often called over-run and is caused when the dog is run too much outdoors or is allowed to come downstairs, going up is fine.

-The way your puppy develops into and adult depends a great deal on how it is guided through its formative early months as a juvenile, by you, it's the owner.
+The way your puppy develops into an adult depends on a great deal of how it is guided through its formative early months as a juvenile, by you, it's the owner.
 The three most important tenets to remember throughout the life of any dog is consistency, consistency and consistency.
 Whether it a puppy or an adult.
 See my article (8) Critical Periods

 Where do you intend to put the pup's bed?
 Where will he/she stay when you have to go out without it.
 What times will you feed him?

 My personal belief is your puppy should not be allowed on furniture at this or any other time.
-Dogs don't understand occasionally, only yes and no. However if you must, only let them on at your command and they must immediately get off when you say so, you have to be firm but fair on this point.
-Whatever you decide apply the rules from the very start and stick to them.
-Consistency is the key..
+Dogs don't understand occasionally, only yes and no. However, if you must, only let them on at your command and they must immediately get off when you say so, you have to be firm but fair on this point.

-There are currently more foods available for dogs and puppies than you can shake a stick at.
+Feeding your Puppy: There are currently more foods available for dogs and puppies than you can shake a stick at.
 Some good, some bad some indifferent and some downright dangerous.
-I have written an article on food and behaviour please Click Here to read.
+I have written an article on (9) Dog Food and Behaviour and (10) Bakers and Pedigree

 All my dogs and puppies are being fed on Fish4Dogs because I trust the food and my dogs love it.
 They stock a variety of treats and kibble, their treats are also excellent.
 You cannot buy Fish4Dogs in the normal supermarkets and that includes the pet supermarkets.

-It does not have the levels of preservatives that would allow it to be stored for many years in warehouses, which is required for most supermarket food.
-But you can contact Fish4Dogs for a list of stockist's and most of the smaller pet shops will stock this brand as it is becoming very popular.
+Fish4Dogs does not have the levels of preservatives that would allow it to be stored for many years in warehouses, which is required for most supermarket food.
+You can contact Fish4Dogs for a list of stockist's and most of the smaller pet shops will stock this brand as it is becoming very popular.
 Fish4Dogs will also post out to you free of charge.
 Click on the logo to go to the Site

 I have created a sound audio disc that covers all the main phobias, such as thunder, sirens, fireworks, traffic noises, (including lorries and buses and air brakes) and gunshots.

 Before you buy any dog make sure you are not just buying it because you like the look of it.
-Analyse your working and household arrangements, do you want a "guard dog" or lap dog? how much exercise will that lovely Collie or Springer need? do I have the space for that Irish Wolfhound? are some breeds more aggressive than others?
+Analyse your working and household arrangements, do you want a "guard dog" or lapdog? how much exercise will that lovely Collie or Springer need? do I have space for that Irish Wolfhound? are some breeds more aggressive than others?

 Having said that a dog is a joy, a companion that cannot be equalled, it will become an integral part of your family and your entire life.
-Your whole perspective will change, and sometimes despite your behaviour it will adore, love and cherish you like nothing else on Earth.
-For what is God spelt backwards?
-Why of course it's Dog
+Your whole perspective will change, and sometimes despite your behaviour, it will adore, love and cherish you like nothing else on Earth.
+What is God spelt backwards? it's Dog.